igor725/lua-vosk/README.md

 - On Linux: Run `./build.sh`

 ## Getting started
-This guide assumes that you have a compiled lua-vosk, vosk library and a [pre-trained model](https://alphacephei.com/vosk/models) in the Lua script's root directory.
+This guide assumes that you have a compiled lua-vosk, vosk library and a [pre-trained model](https://alphacephei.com/vosk/models) in the Lua script's directory.

 First of all, we need to load the library and initialize the disired language model:
 ```lua